lLuceer/LPZS-Mod-Helper/README.md

 4. Next place "download collec.py" in your steamCMD folder and drag n drop the txt file containing your workshop items on it

-5. Before dragging n dropping your .ini file on the "PZ_mod_helper.py" right click on it and open with notepad and replace the path by : workshop_path = r"Your steamCMD path\steamapps\workshop\content\108600" then exit and save and you will be able to then drag n drop your ini file on it
+5. And to finish place the "PZ_mod_helper-SteamCMD.py" in your steamCMD folder and you will be good to drag n drop your .ini file on it

-*It is thinked for project zomboid but you can easilly change it for any game that allow [anonymous download](https://steamdb.info/sub/17906/apps/) for that simply open "download collec.py" with your notepad and replace the **Steam_APP_ID = "_108600_"** by the ID of your game
+* It is thinked for project zomboid but you can easilly change it for any game that allow [anonymous download](https://steamdb.info/sub/17906/apps/) for that simply open "download collec.py" with your notepad and replace the **Steam_APP_ID = "_108600_"** by the ID of your game

 * Download collec.py can be used outside steamCMD but you will need to specify a path in the script just open it and enter the steamCMD folder in **STEAM_CMD_PATH = "_your path_"**